ncsu-decifr/tbas-tutorial/tutorial2a.md

 In this tutorial we will be using the *Ramularia* reference tree as an example to illustrate the features available when viewing trees in T-BAS.

+Pop-up windows will need to be enabled when using TBAS.

 1. Go to the T-BAS start page (https://tbas.hpc.ncsu.edu/start) and click on the **T-BAS Trees** button (see arrow).
 ![](images/tbas-tutorial2a/Tutorial2.1.png)